TajwarSaiyeed/abid-photography-client/README.md

 On home there is a contact me option.
 Complete the form and send the message to admin

+# Authentication System

+There is two authentication system. one is email password and another is google authtication.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).